WMDF Main Event, Summer

 Other August WMDF Events

-3E0_0854Welcome Party, Aug 4 This event allows staff and main sponsors some time to enjoy with the international artists.
-Groups exchange gifts with the representatives of the mayor and Oshima shicho.
-(Not held in 2022)
+3E0_0854Welcome Reception, Aug 4 This event allows staff and main sponsors some time to enjoy with the international artists.
+Groups exchange gifts with the representatives of the mayor and local goverbment.

-To publicise the WMDF main event and to embody the “Long Now, Big Here” theme, we bring forward the WMDF start date with a “Worlds Meet Bar” in June.
+To publicise the WMDF main event and to embody the “Long Now, Big Here” theme, we bring forward the WMDF start date with “Worlds Meet Bar” events.
 You can join us for world cocktails and our signature Mojitos.
 Clicking on the image opposite or the following link takes you to the Japanese event blog post, with pictures.